A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: Prior proposals for tests of macrorealism

 Imagine that the macroscopic degree of freedom in question has $d$ operational eigenstates.
 As noted above, these correspond to vertices in a simplicial GPT, and I denote these by $\{{\bf s}_j\}_{j= 1,2,...,d}$.
 Now, imagine that one has found some transformation $\Phi$ and some measurement $M$ containing an effect ${\bf e}$ satisfying the constraint that for all $j$,

-That is, the outcome statistics for the effect ${\bf e}$ on every given operational eigenstate are the same whether or not $\Phi$ is performed prior to the measurement.
-As shorthand, we say that $\Phi$ does not disturb ${\bf e}$ (where the caveat that this need only be true for the operational eigenstates $\{ {\bf s}_j \}_j$ is left implicit).
+That is, the outcome statistics for the effect ${\bf e}$ on every given operational eigenstate are the same whether or not $\Phi$ is performed prior to the measurement.\footnote{Note that these conditions are similar to those for a transformation to be in the phase group of some GPT measurement~\cite{garner2013framework}.} As shorthand, we say that $\Phi$ does not disturb ${\bf e}$ (where the caveat that this need only be true for the operational eigenstates $\{ {\bf s}_j \}_j$ is left implicit).
 Then, it follows by linearity that $\Phi$ also does not disturb ${\bf e}$ for any GPT state in the convex hull of the operational eigenstates.
 That is, for ${\bf s} := \sum_j\alpha_j {\bf s}_j$ where $\alpha_j \in [0,1]$ and $\sum_j \alpha_j = 1$, one has

 Thus, if one finds any state ${\bf v}$ for which $\Phi$ {\em does} disturb the outcome statistics of ${\bf e}$, so that

 then it follows that ${\bf v}$ is not a convex combination of the operational eigenstates.